stamatiu/Skepi/README.md

 # Skepi
 Skepi - Robotics competition submission - Gymnasio Antirriou

 Still not completed - the uploaded code is operating but specific funtionalities are, still, being workded on.
+We used several libraries and available modules, suitably modified for our goals (with appropriate acknowledgments).

 The wiring.odp file shows the wiring of the project's devices.